SEP-IRA vs. Profit-Sharing Plan: Five Small Business Considerations

 • Profit-sharing plans typically give you more control over employee accounts

-As a business owner, you know it’s important to attract and keep talented team members.
-One way to do that is to offer a retirement plan.
-While some business owners might want employees to contribute to the plan for themselves, you might not want to spend the time, hassle, and expense from having to make monthly (or more frequent) contributions to the plan coordinated with your payrolllike you would have with a 401(k) or SIMPLE Individual Retirement Account (IRA).
-The good news is there are other alternatives such as a SEP-IRA or a profit-sharing plan.
+As a business owner, you know it’s important to plan for retirement and attract and keep talented employees.
+One way to do that is to set up a retirement plan.
+While some business owners might want employees to contribute to the plan themselves, you might want to consider a plan where the business makes the contributions, such as a SEP-IRA or a profit-sharing plan.
+These types of retirement plans can help with employee retention by offering additional compensation in the form of contributions to the plan and includes benefits for business owners, such as high contribution limits and tax deductions.

-These choices are very similar and both allow you to offer retirement benefits to your employees, plus set aside money for your own retirement.
-As the business owner, you’ll make all the contributions to the plan and get the appropriate tax deductions.
-But it’s important to keep in mind that each alternative has its pros and cons.
+Both of these plans are very similar, but it’s important to keep in mind that each has its pros and cons.
 Here are five things to consider when deciding between a SEP-IRA and a profit-sharing plan.

-The first thing to consider is which employees you want to cover.
+First, consider which employees you want to cover.
 Either plan can be an effective choice for sole proprietors, LLCs, and those with a side gig.
 If you don’t have employees, feel free to skip ahead to the next section.
-If you do have employees, any of them who meet the eligibility requirements in your plan will be covered, meaning in years where you make a contribution for yourself, you must make contributions for these eligible employees too.
+If you do have employees, any who meet the eligibility requirements in your plan will be covered, meaning in years where you make a contribution for yourself, you must make contributions for these eligible employees too.

 SEP-IRA employee eligibility requirements are not as flexible if you have long-term employees.
 With profit sharing, you have a little more leeway.

-In general for a SEP-IRA, you must cover any employee who has worked for you in at least three of the last five years.
+Generally for a SEP-IRA, you must cover any employee who has worked for you at least three of the last five years.
 Whether an employee is full-time, part-time, seasonal help, or only works one day, working any part of a year counts as one year of service.
-Plus, so long as they earned at least $650 in 2022 (or that year’s annual limit if you are making a contribution for a different year), they’re eligible for a SEP-IRA contribution based on the income the employee earned in that year.
+Plus, so long as they earned at least $750 in 2023 (or that year’s annual limit if you’re making a contribution for a different year), they’re eligible for a SEP-IRA contribution based on the income the employee earned in that year.

 A profit-sharing plan, though, does not necessarily require you to cover some part-time workers.
 If someone hasn’t worked at least 1,000 hours for you in a year, including them is not mandatory.
 But if they do work at least 1,000 hours in a year, then they do get credit for a year of service.
 The maximum number of years you can require is two, but if you want a vesting schedule on plan contributions, then the maximum requirement is one year.
-It’s also possible to make other rules limiting employee participation in a profit-sharing plan, but make sure to follow the rules listed in your plan document.
-Use our Small Business Eligibility and Contribution Calculator to see which of your employees might be eligible in either plan.
+It’s also possible to make other rules limiting employee participation in a profit-sharing plan, but make sure you follow the rules listed in your plan document.

 Next, it’s important to understand how to handle contributions.
 After all, as an employer, you’re probably hoping to make your own contributions to the plan in addition to those for your employees.
-Maximum contributions in both plans are 25% of compensation up to $58,000 per person for 2021 or up to $61,000 if you are making a contribution for 2022.
+The maximum contribution for each employee is 25% of their compensation up to $66,000 per person for 2023 or up to $69,000 if you’re making a contribution for 2024.
+For you (the business owner), the contribution limit is generally 20% of net income (figured without deducting owner contributions) but not more than the dollar limits above.
 And remember all contributions come from the business.

-The general rule with a SEP-IRA is that your contribution percentage (not a dollar amount) for each employee should equal what you put in for yourself.
-If you contribute 10% of your income to your own account, you will also put 10% of your employees’ pay into each of their accounts.
+The general rule with a SEP-IRA is that the contribution percentage (not a dollar amount) for each employee should equal what you put in for yourself.
+If you contribute 10% of your income to your own account, you’ll also put 10% of your employees’ pay into each of their accounts.

-Profit-sharing plans allow an employer more flexibility.
+Profit-sharing plans allow an owner a bit more flexibility.
 In addition to everyone in the plan receiving the same contribution percentage, some plans allow an age-weighted formula to give older workers a larger percentage than younger workers.
 As a business owner, you’re typically among the oldest workers in your company, so it’s one way to add a little extra to your retirement account.
-And you’ll need to make sure your specific profit-sharing plan document allows this age-weighted formula and that you hire a third-party administrator to make sure your contribution still meets IRS guidelines each year.
+But be aware, you’ll need to make sure your specific profit-sharing plan document allows this age-weighted formula and that you’ll want to hire a third-party administrator to make sure your contribution still meets IRS guidelines each year.

-Of course, if you have no employees, then either plan will let you contribute the maximum of 25% up to $58,000 for 2021 ($61,000 for 2022).
-Make sure to try our handy Small Business Contribution Calculator to model different contribution levels — whether you have employees or not.
+Make sure to try our handy Small Business Contribution Calculator to model different contribution levels—whether you have employees or not.

 TD Ameritrade does not provide tax advice.
 Clients should consult with a tax advisor with regard to their specific tax circumstances.